 See, a lot of officiants think the ceremony ends when the couple kiss.

 That looks good on paper, but it won’t give your couple the big finish!
 And you only realize that when you really stop and think through the details.

 Like: okay, when they kiss and the guests applaud, what happens next?
 The couple are going to eventually stop kissing (“um… they are, aren’t they?”), and the guests will eventually stop clapping.
-And if the officiant has stepped away as they should, then there’s this… lull.
+And if the officiant has stepped away like they should, then there’s this… lull.

 You may even hear a cricket or two.

-Then the best-case scenario is that the DJ or musician starts the recessional song.
+Then the best case scenario is that the DJ or musician starts the recessional song.
 But as the song kicks on, then the couple has to turn and head up the aisle.
 But – wait!
 If there’s a bride, they need to grab their bouquet from someone.
 And then… do the guests just start spontaneously start clapping again?
 Probably not.
 It’ll be a staggered smattering at best.
 Some nervous laughter.
 And lots of cringey pauses.